-2.3.3 Creating Case Notes
+2.3.3 CREATING CASE NOTES

 Case notes create a record of events and the timeline in which these events occurred.
 Case notes should tell a story of an individual's interactions with SC Works staff and services received.
 These records can demonstrate progress or lack of success and can be used as legal evidence for appeals.
 Case notes also allow partner staff or new case managers to pick up where staff left off in working with an individual.
-A case note checklist is available on SCWOS Staff Online Resource.
-Key aspects of creating a useful case note are as follows:
+A case note checklist is available on SCWOS Staff Online Resources.